appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/multilineInput.md

 <dd>

 The **Data Type** property defines the type of input for the widget.
-For the Email Input widget, the **Data Type** is set to Email by default.
-If you change the data type, the widget’s properties and behavior change accordingly.
+For the **Multiline Input** widget, the **Data Type** is set to Multi-line text by default.
+If you change the data type, the widget’s properties and behavior adjust accordingly to match the selected input type.

 Options: